MoebiusSolutions/extension-scaffold/es-runtime/README.md

 git commit -m'upgrade to version x.y.z`
 ```

-> Note: if you leave `es-home` referencing `es-runtime@file:../es-runtime`
+> Note: if you leave `es-home` or `es-common-extensions` referencing
-> then the Dockerfile build for `es-home` will fail since the reference points
+> `es-runtime@file:../es-runtime` then the Dockerfile build for `es-home`
-> outside of the files copied into the docker build environment.
+> will fail since the reference points outside of the files copied into
+> the docker build environment.

 ## 6. Tag the repository